 You can’t wait to decide the classes you’ll take your senior year until your senior year.
 Since many colleges have stringent curriculum requirements for high school students, you need to plan ahead in order to stay in the game.
 For instance, many colleges require three years of a foreign language.
 If you do not begin this track in either your freshman or sophomore year, you’ll be unable to attend that college!

-It’s important that you find out the courses available to you and pick those you need as well as those that interest you.
+It’s important that you find out the courses available to you and pick those you need as well as those that interest you as you prepare for college.
 College administrators like to see a diverse, well-rounded student with many interests and your class schedule should reflect this.

-It is also advisable to take the hardest course load you can handle.
+It is also advisable to take the hardest course load you can handle when preparing for college.
 College administrators also like to see that you are up for the challenging course load you will be expected to complete during college.
 Taking honors classes shows that you are, indeed, up for this challenge.
 Plus, you have the advantage of being thoroughly prepared for college level courses after taking a rigorous high school curriculum.

 English: Consists of courses like Composition, Creative Writing, American Literature and English Literature.
 You will need four years of English courses.